amphinicy/python-package-sample-project/README.md

-# python-package-sample-project
+# Python Package Sample Project
-A sample project on how to make a python package
+A sample project on how to make a python package.